justintmoore/python-journey/fantasy_inventory/README.md

 # Automate The Boring Stuff By Al Sweigart

 ## Description
-This python script takes a dictionary, and loops through using the `items()` method, pulling out the key and value.
+This python program takes a dictionary, and loops through using the `items()` method, pulling out the key and value.
 Once the key:value is taken out, I print to the screen

 ## Comments